JoaoHenz/JoaoHenz.github.io/index.md

 ## Software Developer at MegaDev:
 ### October, 2019 -> October, 2020
-In MegaDev I work with a team of 4 developers at a distance.
-This project involves the complete development of a MMORPG inspired by a classic of the genre using the Unity Engine.
-I am responsible for almost all client related systems and we are in late stages of development, joining front and backend of the project.
+In MegaDev I worked with a team of 4 developers at a distance.
+This project involved the complete development of a MMORPG inspired by a classic of the genre using the Unity Engine.
+I was responsible for almost all client related systems and we were in late stages of development, joining front and backend of the project.

 ![Vendor NPC](/assets/images/mega1.png)
 Vendor NPC interaction